 Minuteman Library Network General Policy of Nondisclosure

 MLN will not publicly disclose personal information about library users or their borrowing history.
-MLN will not sell, lease, or give users’ personal information or borrowing information to companies, governmental agencies, or individuals except as needed by the participating libraries or as required by federal and state law.
+MLN will not sell, lease, or give users’ personal information or borrowing information to companies, governmental agencies, or individuals except as authorized by the participating libraries or as required by federal and state law.
 We provide essential information to trusted partners who work on behalf of or with Minuteman; however, these companies do not have any independent right to share this information.
-These companies must demonstrate that they agree that end user data will not be retained or sold or otherwise distributed or disclosed.
+These companies must demonstrate that they agree that end user data will not be retained beyond the agreed upon parameters, sold, or otherwise distributed or disclosed.

 MLN or a member library may be required to provide a user’s personal information to a local, state or federal governmental entity pursuant to compulsory legal process.
 While we will make every effort to respect the privacy of our users, if under a legal requirement to turn over data, such as a court order, subpoena or search warrant, we will comply with the law.

 Data Integrity and Security